bryanblackbee/topic__deep-learning-python/README.md

 5.4 allows us to peek into what a convnet learns.
 In particular, activations of intermediate layers, studying the filters and looking at heatmaps of class activation.
 - `DLwP`
     - Chap 5.4

+### 6. Deep Learning for Text and Sequences

+#### 6.1
+6.1 explores using word embeddings to handle the **reviews** classification problem.
+It adds a preprocessing step called word embedding to learn semantic relationship between words.
+Furthermore, it introduces using pretrained word embeddings to learn from more generic semantic relationships, much like using a pretrained convnet in chapter 5.
+- `DLwP`
+    - Chap 6.1